Domysee/SoftwareDevelopmentInterviewQuestions/Readme.md

 Do people work overtime?
 How often?
 For what reasons?
 Is it paid?
 In these answers watch out for toxic culture!
 "We are one big family" may sound heart-warming, but in reality you have your own family, hobbies, and other commitments outside of work.
 Don't give them up for a job!

+How many hours do people work in an average week?
+In your busiest weeks?
+How often are there emergencies or times when people have to work extra hours?

+Do people work on weekends?

+Is it possible to work from home, say, 1 or 2 days a week?
+Does anyone do this?

 Is it a challenging environment?
 Or, if they say "we like to challenge each other", what does it mean?
 Try to dig deeper: is it a healthy challenging and respectful discussions aimed at improvement of the product and the process?
 Examples may be: "is it the best for the team right now", "is this what our customers want", "how can we improve the process".